-Alexandrea Penn is a current SLIS student and recipient of the winter 2017 Raven Award.
+Alexandrea Penn is a current SIS student and recipient of the winter 2017 Raven Award.
 Originally from Michigan’s Upper Peninsula, Alexandrea moved to Detroit to pursue graduate studies in history and archival administration.
 She has previously worked at the Michigan History Center at the Michigan Iron Industry Museum and also volunteered for the Marquette Regional History Center.

 What’s your name?
 What degree you are seeking?
 What semester/year do you expect to graduate?